 This section provides information about using the computer LCD and an external monitor (CRT).
+It also provides considerations when using DOS applications.

-The LCD of your computer uses thin-film transister (TFT) technology.
-The LCD displays output with XGA (1024x768 resolution) video mode and 16M colors.
+The LCD of your computer uses thin-film transistor (TFT) technology.
+The LCD displays output with XGA (1024x768) or SXGA (1280x1024) resolution video mode and 16M colors.

-If you are attaching an external monitor that supports a resolution higher than VGA mode, you can achieve a maximum of 1280x1024 video resolution.
+If you are attaching an external monitor (CRT) that supports a resolution higher than VGA mode, you can achieve a maximum of 1600x1200 video resolution.